 Percentage of Deaths Due to Cancer

-For 2020, the percentage of deaths with an underlying cause of cancer in Hull is similar to England for all ages, and among the lowest in Yorkshire and Humber for those aged under 65 years.
+For 2020, the percentage of deaths with an underlying cause of cancer in Hull is the same for England for all ages, but lower for most age groups with the exception of those aged 85+ years.

 Compared with benchmark